truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * System event logs: system maintenance on Compute engine resources
 * Data access logs: Read-only operation on Compute engine resources, like get, list...
 It logs ADMIN_READ logs, and DATA_READ or DATA_WRITE logs, unlike Cloud Spanner, Storage or BigTable.

-With Stackdriver, you can also have a centralized view and create dashboard about your compute engine resources.
+With Stackdriver, you can also have a centralized view and create dashboards about your compute engine resources.
 For that, you need to install stackdriver agents on your Compute engine instance:
 ```shell script
 curl -sSO https://dl.google.com/cloudagents/add-monitoring-agent-repo.sh
 sudo bash add-monitoring-agent-repo.sh